dotnet/training-tutorials/content/asp.net/getting-started/lesson-02.md

     Warning, Error.
     --ignore-failed-sources         Only warning failed sources if there are packages meeting version requirement

 As you can see from the "Usage:" line above, the ``restore`` command is simply calling out to the ``nuget`` executable, which has the options shown here.
-Typically, you won't need to modify these options.
-However, if you're using a custom package source, either because you're working with pre-release versions of Microsoft libraries or your organization is using its own package source, you may need to specify a package source using the ``-s`` argument.
+Typically, you won't need to modify these options, however, if you're using a custom package source, either because you're working with pre-release versions of Microsoft libraries or your organization is using its own package source, you may need to specify a package source using the ``-s`` argument.

 Running ``dotnet restore`` produces a lock file (*project.json.lock*) which includes detailed information about all of the packages that were restored.

 ### dotnet build

 The ``build`` command will build a project and all of its dependencies into a binary.
-By default, the binary will be in Intermediate Language (IL) and will have a ``.dll`` file extension.
+By default, the binary will be in [Intermediate Language (IL)](https://msdn.microsoft.com/en-us/library/c5tkafs1(VS.71).aspx) and will have a ``.dll`` file extension.
 Building requires the existence of a lock file (produced by the ``restore`` command, above).

 In order to build an executable application, you need to ensure the project is configured with ``buildOptions`` set to emit an entry point: